kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Classification and Bias

-Unequal error rates appear.
+Unequal error rates appear
-Groups experience different harm.
+Groups experience different harm
 Monitoring matters

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.